woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 The ground from which we perceI've things transforms.
 Before, the ground was unawareness and sometimes we were aware.
 After, the ground is awareness and sometimes we’re unaware.
 But the circumstances of our life look the same — the same tapes still run, and sometimes we’re aware of them and sometimes not.. .just as before.
 Everything is the same.

-Everything is the same, but it is being perceI'ved in a new way.
+Everything is the same, but it is being perceived in a new way.
 If life is a bowl of cherries, then the cherries — the circumstances of our life — have not changed, but the bowl itself has changed.

 And what is that difference?
 Before, the bowl — the context in which everything is held — was that certain things needed to be achieved or changed.
 After, the ground is that this is the way it is, and that all there ever is to do is to beaware of the way it is.
 Since that is not a doingness, it’s doing nothing.
 But again, doing nothing doesn’t necessarily look like inactivity; it looks like just doing what we do.